 2. Know where you’re most likely to find your potential client.

 Sales leads may be found in places other than where you expect.
 Years ago, Land Rover created a ruggedized mobile phone that they expected to sell to outdoor laborers like construction workers.
 It didn’t take long for them to realize they had another market they didn’t expect: mothers of toddlers in the suburban jungle.

-While you want to make the most of the knowledge you get from your customer base, it’s worth expanding your concept and figure out who might be well-served by your products as well.
-Then, do a little research and find out where they tend to congregate online, what their areas of interest are, and what needs they have.
+While you want to make the most of the knowledge you get from your customer base, it’s worth expanding your concept and figuring out who might be well-served by your products as well.
+Then, do a little research, and find out where they tend to congregate online, their areas of interest, and what needs they have.

 3. Define and articulate your unique value proposition.

 Your unique value proposition (UVP) is a concise statement of the benefits your product or service delivers to your ideal customer.
-This includes a description of the product or service, the definition of the target audience, and the value your product or service delivers.
+This includes a description of the product or service, the definition of the target audience, and the value of your product or service.

-In other words, with UVP you explain what is so special about your offer that your prospects can’t do without.
-This can be something as simple as getting more time, increasing the cost-efficiency of the product, or improving the customer service.
+In other words, with a UVP, you explain what is so special about your offer that your prospects can’t do without.
+This can be something as simple as getting more time, increasing the cost-efficiency of the product, or improving customer service.
 Your UVP should clearly define what the ideal customer will gain and experience after they buy from you.

-To do good at prospecting, you should clearly understand your unique value proposition and be ready to articulate it to others.
+To do good prospecting for business, you should clearly understand your unique value proposition and be ready to articulate it to others.